How the cost of diesel fuel impacts freight rates.

 Now imagine your income was tied to the price of gas.
 Instead of having extra money in your pocket by spending less on fuel, you basically have the same amount of money to spend because your paycheck is lower as well.

 In the past two years, truckload and LTL carriers have been paying about half as much per gallon for diesel fuel today than two years ago.
 One might think they can use those savings to address higher costs in other areas and/or lower shipping rates to customers.
 But it isn't that simple.

 That's because a carrier's fuel costs are covered through fuel surcharges that are linked to the average price of diesel.
 While trucking firms are essentially paying half as much per gallon, they're also generating less revenue from fuel surcharges.

-Many LTL carriers use a table to determine fuel surcharges, much like the chart in this blog from C.H.
-Robinson.
+Many LTL carriers use a table to determine fuel surcharges.
 As the fuel rates fluctuate, so does the cost.

 Full truckload carriers usually assess fuel surcharges on a per-mile basis.
 They are typically added whenever diesel costs more than a base rate, such as $1.17 a gallon.
 The higher diesel climbs above the base rate, the more the per-mile charge.
 For example, if the current U.S. national average diesel fuel price is $2.12 per gallon, that translates into a per mile surcharge of $0.16.
 In comparison, just a year ago the price of diesel was $2.86 per gallon with a surcharge of $0.29.